zhbh/imark-frontend/README.md

 iMark – the Map-based Information Distribution System

 - You post an event based on the location, and this event is displayed on the map.
-- There are many topics (categories) you interested, like marketplace, jobs, rental market and sports and so on.
+- There are many topics (categories), like marketplace, jobs, rental market and sports and so on.
 - You can search related events to view, and share and favourite them.

 ## Features